SaundraMJohnson/Troll-App/README.md

 I am creating something special here, so if anyone has any thoughts or features, please leave in the comments as I make this app a masterpiece.

-I intend to update this for awhile until it becomes substansial enough to stop being funny.
+I intend to update this for awhile until it becomes substancial enough to stop being funny.